masqueworks/masqueworks.github.io/docs/designingashow.md

 In **Design Mode**, the currently active cue is highlighted in green, indicating that any modifications will apply to it.

-### Creating Blank Cues
+### Adding Cues

-To create a blank cue with no actions:
+To create a cue:

 - Click the **Add** button on the left sidebar of the cue list.
+- This will give you four options:
+	- **Add Cue from Media** ?
+Creates a new cue from a media file.
-- This will create a new cue at the bottom of the list and make it active.
+	- **Add Cue from Control Values** ?
+Creates a new cue from the changed values in the Controls Window.
+	- **Duplicate Selected Cue** ?
+Duplicates the currently selected cue and places it after the selected cue.
+  - **Add Empty Cue** ?
+Creates a new cue after the currently selected cue.
-- You can then add actions by:
+- You can then add additional actions by:
   - Dragging a media file onto the cue.
   - Recording new channel values in the **Controls Window**.
   - Adding new action tracks in the **Timeline Window**.